radius-project/docs/docs/content/getting-started/tutorial/1-tutorial-environment/index.md

 1. If deploying Azure infrastructure, create or ensure you have access to an [Azure subscription](https://azure.com) _(optional - used in last tutorial step to deploy Azure resources)_

-## Initialize a Radius environment
+## Initialize a Radius environment in Kubernetes

 A Radius [environment]({{<ref environments-concept>}}) is a "landing zone"  which defines the container runtime and other configuration for your applications.
 Begin by initializing an environment in your Kubernetes cluster: